 Camillus Unique Area

 The Camillus Forest Unique Area encompasses 350 acres and is located in the town of Camillus in central Onondaga County.
-It is a popular area for a variety of recreational activities such as hiking, bird watching, cross-country skiing, snowshoeing, bow hunting and fishing.
+It is approximately eight miles west of the city of Syracuse with elevations ranging between 400 and 710 feet.
+Camillus Unique Area is a popular area for a variety of recreational activities such as: hiking, bird watching, cross-country skiing, snowshoeing, bow hunting and fishing.
+There are a series of looping trails throughout the unique area that make for excellent hiking.
+At present there are six different designated trails with a combined distance totaling almost 4 miles of foot trails.

 The land now known as Camillus Forest Unique Area was originally settled in 1796 by John and Sarah Vacher.
 The property was transferred to the Hopkins family in 1810 and continued to be used for farming purposes until the late 1880's.
 Agricultural statistics from 1855 describe the property as crop land, meadow, and pasture.
 Crops that were grown included potatoes, winter wheat, barley, oats and corn.
 The dominant livestock were swine, dairy cows and sheep; sheep significantly outnumbering all other livestock.
 Once the Erie Canal was opened in 1825, the transportation of grains and wool from this area contributed significantly to the growing economy.
 Land ownership records dating back to 1852 also reveal that there were two sawmills located within a mile of the property, one at the base of the parcel along Nine Mile Creek.